tamascogustavo/chimera/README.md

 ### Installation

+Verify if you have anaconda intalled in you machine.
+The tool can be downloaded [here](https://www.anaconda.com/products/individual).

 Before installing you need to install CPLEX solver from IMB.
 Click [here](https://community.ibm.com/community/user/datascience/blogs/xavier-nodet1/2020/07/09/cplex-free-for-students) to access the academic license.
 This documentation was created with `IBM ILOG CPLEX Optimization Studio V20.10`.

 After download, follow the required system installation.
 For Linux, make sure to export your installation path